 Dacoll is the first Scottish firm to partner with X-Forces, and will contribute to mentorship, training and work opportunities for X-Forces candidates.

 Recipient of the 2015 Scottish Training Federation’s Medium Employer of the Year award, Dacoll uses innovative ways to bring talent into the organisation, through self-employment as well as employment.
-The partnership with X-Forces – a training partner of the Career Transition Partnership – facilitates a relationship with those at varying stage of transition from the Armed Forces, to provide both support and career opportunities.
+The partnership with X-Forces – a training partner of the Career Transition Partnership – facilitates a relationship with those at the varying stage of transition from the Armed Forces, to provide both support and career opportunities.

 Joining with seven key firms in the Technology sector, Dacoll will contribute to X-Forces’ MiliTech Programme; a unique initiative that aims to address the shortages in the UK’s IT Industry and nurture the potential in transitioning Armed Forces personnel.